Q-Balls Meet Fuzzballs: Non-BPS Microstate Geometries: Perturbative analysis

 We also find that sub-leading logarithmic terms appear in the other fields at higher orders in the perturbation theory.
 These logs are sub-leading in the sense described in Section \ref{ss:Overview}: Terms of the form (\ref{subleadinglog}) play an essential role in solving the inhomogeneous equations but do not involve changes in the leading asymptotics of the fields as $\xi \to 0$ or $\xi \to 1$.
 As we also noted in Section \ref{ss:Overview}, such terms also do not lead to any singularities in the radial derivatives at infinity, but they can lead to divergent $\xi$-derivatives.
 They are thus not an issue for physical boundary conditions but they can be a source of some numerical instabilities.
 We will not catalog these in any detail here and leave a more systematic analysis for future work \cite{GHW2}.

-There is a very significant qualitative difference between microstrata with $\omega_0 =0$ and $\omega_0 =2$.
+There are some very significant qualitative differences between microstrata with $\omega_0 =0$ and $\omega_0 =2$.
 If one sets $\beta =0$ and solves the system with $\omega_0 =0$, one is led uniquely to the susperstratum solution.
-One can therefore think of the $\omega_0 =0$ solutions with general $\beta$ as being some generically supersymmetry-breaking $\mu_0$-fluctuation about a superstratum background.
+One can therefore think of the $\omega_0 =0$ solutions, with general $\beta$, as being some $\mu_0$-fluctuation about a superstratum background.
 (We will return to this in Section \ref{ss:Newterritory}.)
 Taking $\omega_0 \ne 0$ deforms the superstratum into a non-BPS microstratum.
 We find that this physical distinction becomes manifest in the leading and sub-leading logs that appear in the perturbation theory.
-For $\omega_0 = 0$, $\beta \ne 0$ we find that, once one makes the appropriate shifts in $\omega$, the solution has no logs at all, leading or sub-leading.
+For $\omega_0 = 0$, $\beta \ne 0$ we find that, once one makes the appropriate shifts in $\omega$ (or in the potential $\Phi_1$), the solution has no logs at all, leading or sub-leading.
 We have confirmed this to eleventh order.

-However, for $\omega_0 = 2$ we find that even when frequency shifts are made, the log-terms, both leading or sub-leading, are endemic.
+However, for $\omega_0 = 2$ we find that even when frequency shifts are made, the log-terms, both leading or sub-leading, appear to be endemic.
 By adjusting boundary conditions one can suppress the leading logs in $\nu$ at third order in perturbations, but they are irremovable at fourth order.
 We find qualitatively similar results for $\omega_0 = 4$.

+We also find that the physical, UV frequency, $\omega_\infty$, is shifted non-trivially for $\omega_0 =2$, which means that these solutions break all supersymmetries.
+On the other hand, for $\omega_0 =0$ and any $\alpha, \beta$, we find that $\omega_\infty \equiv 0$, which suggests that these solutions may well preserve supersymmetry.
+We will discuss this in more detail in Section \ref{ss:Newterritory}.

 While there is a complicated interplay between the perturbative corrections of all the fields, it is the scalar seeds, $\nu$ and $\mu_0$, that act as the bellwether excitations.
 These fields not only control the asymptotic vacuum states but also encode the essential features of the perturbation theory, and so we will focus on these scalars in our more detailed description of the perturbative analysis.